code-at-the-edge/curriculum-materials/content/courses/intro-workshop/computing-html/index.md

 ---
-title: "All about computing and HTML"
+title: "All About Computing and HTML"
 description: ""
 weight: 2
 alwaysopen: true